ranaka01/ChatBot_langchain/README.md

 - The chat history is stored in Streamlit's session state.
 - User input is processed and sent to the LLAMA3 model via LangChain.
 - The AI's response and user messages are appended to the chat history.
-- The last four turns of the conversation are displayed in the UI.

 ## Customization
 - Change the model by editing the `OllamaLLM(model="gemma3:1b")` line in `localama.py`.